benvaljean/benvaljean.github.io/_posts/2007-05-30-Registry_(Windows).markdown

                             (MyDigitalLife)](http://www.mydigitallife.info/2006/12/04/modify-and-change-remote-desktop-listening-port/)
         -   Session Manager
-            -   SafeDllSearchMode: Change the search order for a required DLL for a pgoramme.
+            -   SafeDllSearchMode: Change the search order for a required DLL for a programme.
 1 = search Windows dirs first, 0 = current dir first.
             -   Memory Management
                 -   SystemPages: This key relfects the number of page table entries, if you find your system is crashing under heavy I/O loads this could fix it.
                 -   DisablePagingExecutive: (0 or 1) Systems with a
-                    large amount of RAM can easily incrase system performance by forcing Windows to not page its core systems - the Windows Executive.
+                    large amount of RAM can easily increase system performance by forcing Windows to not page its core systems - the Windows Executive.
                 -   ClearPageFileAtShutdown: (0 or 1) Heavy load systems